magnificent-math-club/magnificent-math-club.github.io/content/english/about/_index.md

 ## About Magnificent Math Club

 Our club was founded in 2020 by a group of students who would love sharing their passion for math.
-In every summer from 2020 to 2024, we offered math courses to middle schoolers.
+In every summer from 2020 to 2024, we offered free online math courses to middle schoolers.

 Here's a list of the club founders (click the names to see their page):